shinken-monitoring/mod-ui-graphite/doc/index.rst

 ```
    ## Module:      ui-graphite2
    ## Loaded by:   WebUI
-   # Use Graphite graphs in the WebUI, based on default or graphite URL API
+   # Use Graphite graphs in the WebUI, based on default or graphite URL API templates.
-   # templates.
    #
    # IMPORTANT : Set the proper TIME_ZONE parameter in graphite : webapp/graphite/local_settings.py
    # Set if to match the system setting.
-   # If not, 4h graphs will be broken.
+If not, 4h graphs will be broken.
    define module {
-      module_name             ui-graphite
+      module_name             ui-graphite2
-      module_type             graphite-webui2
+      module_type             graphite-webui

       uri                     http://YOURSERVERNAME/
                               ; Set your Graphite URI.
 Note : YOURSERVERNAME will be